wchen342/ungoogled-chromium-android/README.md

    3. Paste the link into omnibox and go to that link.
    4. The browser should prompt for installation after finishing downloading
    5. Check `chrome://extensions/` and you should see the extension there.
  - Method 3 (Developer Mode Folder Loading.
-This method only supports `Android 5.1+`):
+This method only supports Android 5.1 to 10):
    1. Download extension following the instructions [here](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#downloading-the-crx-file).
-      1. 1.
-Optionally, you can use a third-party website to download the `crx` file.
+      1. Optionally, you can use a third-party website to download the `crx` file.
 However, do so at your own risk, as I will take *absolutely no* responsibility for problems caused by using a third party website or service.
    2. Extract the `crx` file into a folder with`unzip`/`7z` and copy the folder to your device.
    3. Notice for Android 10: as a workaround for a [permission issue](https://github.com/wchen342/ungoogled-chromium-android/issues/27), you need to enable "Allow from unknown source" for `Ungoogled Chromium Extensions".
    4. Make sure you also give storage access.